Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/cache-loaders.md

 ### Running the generator

-You can run this generator either for the entire model, or for individual files by selecting them in the model project, and running the generator from the context menu.
+You can run this generator either for the entire model or for individual files by selecting them in the model project and running the generator from the context menu.

 You can rerun the generator when you add or change the contextual `xfk:enum-cache` configuration of `read enum` operations, or if you change any parameters on those operations.
-Normally, the latter will require re-running other generators that depend on the same model elements, such as generators of UI views, data objects, service and data contracts or the service implementations.
+Normally, the latter will require re-running other generators that depend on the same model elements, such as generators of UI views, data objects, service and data contracts, or service implementations.

 :::note
-Therefore, this generator should be included in the build of the model project in the configuration, in order to allow to easily regenerate all cache loaders along with other artifacts.
+Therefore, this generator should be included in the build of the model project in the configuration, to allow you to easily regenerate all cache loaders along with other artifacts.
 :::

 ### Customizing the output